-- It may be that you’re experiencing major changes or issues in your daily life.
-Moving house, relationship issues, money or work issues, traumatic experiences for example could all trigger nightmares.
-You may find that tackling these issues will help reduce the nightmares.
-Don’t forget to talk to friends or family, or even seek professional help if you’re finding something in your life overwhelming.
+- Major life events can be stressful.
+Moving house, relationship, money or work issues, and traumatic experiences can all trigger nightmares.
+Talk to family or friends, or seek professional help if you’re finding something in your life overwhelming.

 - As with kids, having a stable sleep schedule can be helpful.

-- It can help to do some exercise every day, even if it’s just a walk.
+- Try to do some exercise every day, even if it’s just a walk.

 - Keep a dream and nightmare diary.
 Recording what you experience can sometimes help to make it seem less out of control.

-- Try to do some positive thinking or visualization while you lie in bed.
+- Do some positive thinking or visualization while you lie in bed.
 Some people believe you can influence your dreams purely by telling yourself what you want to dream about.

 Ask for a referral to a sleep specialist or sleep center

-If you’re finding that your nightmares are interfering with your daily life and functioning, it may be time for specialist help.
-Your doctor may be able to refer you to a sleep specialist or clinic if you’re lucky enough to have one available.
+If your nightmares are interfering with your daily life and functioning, it might be time for specialist help.
+Your doctor can refer you to a sleep specialist if they think it’s necessary and possible.

-It falls under the umbrella of Cognitive Behavioral Therapy (CBT) and involves working with a therapist to try to change your dreams by visualizing them happening differently while awake.
+It involves working with a therapist to try to change your dreams by visualizing them happening differently while you’re awake.

 It’s also thought that it can help people who just have recurring bad dreams, even without the PTSD element.
-Whilst best done with a therapist, it can also be tried alone.
+Although it’s better to do this with a therapist, it can also be tried alone.

 - Write down a summary of the recurring dream, or the most recent nightmare you’ve had.